techcoderx/vsc-chatbot/README.md

+### ⚠️ This repository has been deprecated.
+The chatbot functionalities will be re-implemented in the [unified backend](https://github.com/techcoderx/vsc-blocks-backend).

 # VSC Discord Bot

 [VSC Blocks](https://vsc.techcoderx.com) but in a chat bot interface (currently on Discord) with notifications on various events.